ibm-cloud-docs/account/iam-specific_ip.md

 For more information, see the [Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/iam_account_settings#allowed_ip_addresses).

 You can enter a single IP address `17.5.7.8`, an IP address range `17.5.7.8 - 17.5.9.5`, or IP subnets `17.5.7.8.0/16`, or a [network zone](/docs/account?topic=account-context-restrictions-whatis#network-zones-whatis) `networkZoneName`.
 Use IPv4 or IPv6 addresses, and separate multiple values with a comma.
-If there is already an IP address restriction that exists, the resource overrides the restriction.
 {: note}